OpenEvalProject/evals/manuscripts/elife-29430/v1/manuscript.md

 Thawed cells were incubated for 30 min on ice with 0.5 ml lysozyme (50 mg/ml, Sigma-Aldrich), 0.1 ml DNaseI (10 mg/ml, Sigma-Aldrich) and Protease Inhibitor Cocktail (Roche).
 After sonication, lysates were spun down at 20000 rpm for 45 min and filtered to remove cell debris.
 Supernatants were loaded onto a HisTrap HP nickel column (GE Healthcare) pre-equilibrated with the binding buffer (50 mM HEPES, 300 mM NaCl, 2 M urea, 5% glycerol, pH 7.4).
 A gradual refolding of the protein was performed on-column using a linear urea gradient from 2M to 0M.
 Then, the protein was eluted using a linear imidazole gradient from 10 to 500 mM.
 Finally, the protein sample was dialysed against 50 mM HEPES, 300 mM NaCl, and 5% glycerol (pH 7.4).

-## NMR experiments
+### NMR experiments

 To obtain fingerprints of the conformational states of the BiP functional cycle, isolated BiP NBD* constructs (residues 1–413 and residues 1–417) and FL BiP* constructs were expressed in isotopically labeled media as described above.
 NMR acquisitions were carried out in the NMR buffer (20 mM HEPES, 100 mM KCl, 5 or 40 mM MgCl2, pH 7.6) in the presence 5 or 40 mM of ADP or ATP (no significant differences were observed in NMR spectra for different nucleotide and MgCl2 concentrations) A BEST version (Lescop et al., 2007; Schulte-Herbrüggen and Sorensen, 2000) of amide transverse relaxation optimized spectroscopy (TROSY) (Pervushin et al., 1997) pulse sequence was used to record amide NMR spectra and a band-selective optimized-flip-angle short-transient experiment (Schanda and Brutscher, 2005) (2D 1H-13C SOFAST-HMQC) was used for methyl NMR (Tugarinov et al., 2003).
 All measurements were recorded at 25°C at 750, 900 and 950 MHz Bruker spectrometer equipped with a Bruker TCI triple-resonance cryogenically cooled probes.
 Data was processed with NMRPipe (Delaglio et al., 1995) and analyzed with CcpNmr Analysis software packages (Vranken et al., 2005; Skinner et al., 2016).

-## Analysis of populations of the domain-docked and domain-undocked conformations
+### Analysis of populations of the domain-docked and domain-undocked conformations

 To assign peaks corresponded to domain-docked and domain-undocked conformations, the spectra of FL BiP constructs were overlaid with the spectra of the corresponding nucleotide-binding state of the isolated NBD*(1-413) and SBD.
 If we observed almost no changes in methyl NMR peak positions between the FL construct and the isolated NBD* and SBD (e.g., for ADP-bound BiP*, Figure 2, Figure 4—figure supplement 1), we assumed that there is no interdomain communication in the FL protein and all peaks in the FL spectrum were assigned to the domain-undocked (U) conformation.
 If two sets of peaks were observed in the NMR spectrum of a FL construct (e.g., for ATP-bound BiP, Figure 2 and Figure 4—figure supplement 1); for each peak doublet, the peak that overlapped s perfectly with the corresponding peak from the spectrum of the isolated NBD was assigned to the domain-undocked (U) conformation.
 The second peak from the FL doublet that had distinct chemical shifts from the corresponding isolated NBD peak was assigned to the domain-docked (D) conformation.

 To calculate the populations of the domain-docked and -undocked conformations from spectra of FL BiP*, we used methyl peak intensities of three non-overlapping peak doublets (shown in Figure 2, grey).
 Individual peaks in each doublet correspond to the domain-docked and -undocked conformations.
 The conformation for each peak was assigned by overlapping the spectra of FL BiP* with the spectra of isolated NBD*(1-413) as described above.
 We further assigned two peak doublets using the I145V and I371V single-point mutants.
 Both residues are located away from the nucleotide-binding site: Ile 145 is located near the NBD-αLid interface and directly reports on domain docking, while Ile 371 is located near the interface between NBD subdomains IIA and IIB, and thus reports on long-range conformational transitions in the NBD.
 Peak intensities were obtained using the parabolic method implemented in CcpNmr (Vranken et al., 2005; Skinner et al., 2016).
 The population of the domain docking conformation was calculated as: pD = ID/(ID +IU)x100%.
 Errors were calculated as standard deviations (SDs) from the means for three peak doublets.

-## Isothermal Titration Calorimetry
+### Isothermal Titration Calorimetry

 All ITC experiments were performed on BiP* and its variants using MicroCal ITC200 system.
 The protein solution was dialyzed overnight against the ITC buffer (20 mM HEPES, 100 mM KCl, 5 mM MgCl2, pH 7.6).
 The final protein concentrations were between 20–80 μM and the stock nucleotide concentrations varied between 0.1–0.4 mM.
 All measurements were carried out at 25°C. For each protein construct measurements were repeated at least three times; ΔH and Kd values were obtained for each repeat using the non-linear least square curve-fitting algorithm implemented in MicroCal Origin (OriginLab, Northampton, MA).
-The ΔH and Kd values were averaged out over all repeats and the corresponding TΔS and ΔG values were calculated using the following equitations:ΔG=RTLnKd−TΔS=ΔG−ΔH,
+The ΔH and Kd values were averaged out over all repeats and the corresponding TΔS and ΔG values were calculated using the following equitations:

+$$
+ΔG=RTLnK_{d}
+$$

+$$
+−TΔS=ΔG−ΔH,
+$$

 where R is the ideal gas constant and T is the temperature (298 K).

-## Analysis of the thermodynamic linkage between domain docking and nucleotide binding
+### Analysis of the thermodynamic linkage between domain docking and nucleotide binding

-For each construct, the free energy of nucleotide (ATP or ADP) binding was obtained from the ITC data using the following equation: ΔG(binding)/RT= Ln(Kd), where Kd is an ADP or ATP binding constant, R is the ideal gas constant, and T is the temperature in K. Populations of the domain-undocked and -docked conformations obtained from NMR spectra, were used to calculate the free energy of domain docking using the following equation: ΔG(docking)/RT= −Ln(pD/(1−pD)), where pD and 1-pD are populations of the domain-docked and -undocked conformations, respectively (Figure 5—source data 2).
+For each construct, the free energy of nucleotide (ATP or ADP) binding was obtained from the ITC data using the following equation: $ΔG(binding)/RT= Ln(K_{d})$, where Kd is an ADP or ATP binding constant, R is the ideal gas constant, and T is the temperature in K. Populations of the domain-undocked and -docked conformations obtained from NMR spectra, were used to calculate the free energy of domain docking using the following equation: $ΔG(docking)/RT= −Ln(p_{D}/(1−p_{D}))$, where pD and 1-pD are populations of the domain-docked and -undocked conformations, respectively (Figure 5—source data 2).

-To obtain theoretical plot of free energy of nucleotide (ADP or ATP) binding, ΔG(binding)/RT, against the free energy of docking, ΔG(docking)/RT, we assumed that the protein co-exists in solution as an ensemble of two conformations, domain-docked and -undocked, and both conformations can bind to the corresponding nucleotide with different affinities.
-Thus, the free energy of nucleotide binding can be calculated using the following equation:ΔG(binding)/RT =Ln(pDKdD+pUKdU)
+To obtain theoretical plot of free energy of nucleotide (ADP or ATP) binding, $ΔG(binding)/RT$, against the free energy of docking, $ΔG(docking)/RT$, we assumed that the protein co-exists in solution as an ensemble of two conformations, domain-docked and -undocked, and both conformations can bind to the corresponding nucleotide with different affinities.
+Thus, the free energy of nucleotide binding can be calculated using the following equation:

+$$
+ΔG(binding)/RT =Ln(p_{D}K_{d}^{D}+p_{U}K_{d}^{U})
+$$

-where KdU and KdD are the ADP or ATP binding constants of the ‘pure’ 100%-populated domain-docked and -undocked conformations, respectively; and pD and pU = 1 pD are the populations of the domain-docked and -undocked conformations, respectively.
-The free energy of docking were calculated:ΔG(docking)/RT= −Ln(pD/(1−pD))
+where $K_{d}^{U}$ and $K_{d}^{D}$ are the ADP or ATP binding constants of the ‘pure’ 100%-populated domain-docked and -undocked conformations, respectively; and pD and pU = 1 pD are the populations of the domain-docked and -undocked conformations, respectively.
+The free energy of docking were calculated:

+$$
+ΔG(docking)/RT= −Ln(p_{D}/(1−p_{D}))
+$$

 where pD and pU = 1–pD are the populations of the domain-docked and –undocked conformations, respectively.

-## AMPylation
+### AMPylation

 The AMPylation protocol was adopted from Preissler et al (Preissler et al., 2015).500 μL of 100 μM purified BiP* or BiP*-V461F were subjected to buffer exchange (25 mM HEPES-KOH pH 7.4, 100 mM KCl, 10 mM MgCl2, 1 mM CaCl2, 0.1% (v/v) Triton X-100) using NAP-5 columns (GE Healthcare) and AMPyltaed for 8 hr at 30°C with bacterially expressed GST-FICD-E234G at ratio 1:100 in the presence of 3 mM ATP.
 Next, AMPylated protein was subjected to the standard purification protocol described above.
 AMPylation, was validated by mass spectrometry.

-## Liquid chromatography-mass spectrometry
+### Liquid chromatography-mass spectrometry

 The mass analysis was performed by LC-MS using an M-class ACQUITY UPLC (Waters UK, Manchester, UK) interfaced to a Synapt G2S Q-IMT-TOF mass spectrometer (Waters UK, Manchester, UK).
 1 µL of 5 µM sample was loaded onto a MassPREP protein desalting column (Waters UK, Manchester, UK) washed with 10% solvent B (0.1% formic acid in acetonitrile) in solvent A (0.1% formic acid in water) for 5 min at 25 µL min−1.
 After valve switching, the bound protein was eluted by a wash of 95% solvent B in A for 3 min before re-equilibration at 10% solvent B in A ready for the next injection.
 The column eluent was directed in to the mass spectrometer via a Z-spray electrospray source.
 The MS was operated in positive TOF mode using a capillary voltage of 3kV, sample cone of 40V and source offset of 80V.
 Backing pressure was 7.9 mbar and trap bias 2V.
 The source temperature was 80°C and desolvation was 150°C. Argon was used as the buffer gas at a pressure of 9.1 × 10−3 mbar in the trap and transfer regions of the TriWave device.
 Mass calibration was performed by a separate injection of [Glu]-fibrinopeptide b at a concentration of 250 fmol µl−1 in MS/MS mode and a CID voltage (trap region) of 28V.
 Data processing was performed using the MassLynx v4.1 suite of software (Waters UK, Manchester, UK) supplied with the mass spectrometer.